 The Public Library provides free basic Notary services for the public.
 Please call (870) 935-5133 ex.
 9995 for availability and hours.

 Please bring a valid, government-issued photo ID and unsigned documents to be notarized.
 The name printed on the ID must be an exact match for the signer's name.
-Documents must be signed in the presence of the notary in order to be valid
+Copies or photos of the ID are not acceptable, only the physical ID itself.
+Documents must be signed in the presence of the notary in order to be valid.

 All information above the signature line must be completed before requesting notary service.